 Required Text: The Italian Project 1b.

-Advanced 1 will be offered in a future session.
+Advanced 1 and 2 will be offered in a future session.

 Required Text: The Italian Project 2b.